FSKTM-UTHM/PaddyDiseasesClassification/README.md

 'IMG_DIR = C:/Users/MakAlienware/Desktop/TestData'

 ## Step 2
-Run the "PaddyImagesToCsv.py" file using your desired python editor od by python command 'python PaddyImagesToCsv.py'
+Run the "PaddyImagesToCsv.py" file using your desired python editor or by python command 'python PaddyImagesToCsv.py'

 # Application

 The Application is under Development.
 The Final version will be released soon.
-Working on IT